 The form will allow you to type in school contact details & students' names, particularly for group entries, and then print this out for submission with the competition entries.
+We can't always read your handwriting!

 Don't forget to keep a copy of the rules and entry form!